Table of Contents

 My students and I are currently working on developing MMUS for “elastometry” (stiffness sensing).
 I began by showing that nanoparticle displacement varies with the volume and stiffness of magnetically-labeled gelatin model blood clots embedded in a blood vessel mimic[2].
 These results are important because the first step toward being able to measure the stiffness of a clot with MMUS is to demonstrate that MMUS is sensitive to changes in stiffness.
 The images displayed here show the same model blood clots two different ways: On the left, the clot is invisible in the conventional ultrasound image, but it shows up as a bright red region in the MMUS image on the right.

-In 2023, my students at Davidson College and I extended this model to work for a more realistic range of gelatin clot-mimicking geometries.
-We then validated the new model experimentally using resonant acoustic spectroscopy, and used it to predict the imaging hardware necessary for a range of future applications.
+Furthermore, my students and I are extending the resonant acoustic spectroscopy approach to work for a more realistic range of gelatin clot-mimicking geometries.
+We created and validated a new model experimentally, and used it to predict the imaging hardware necessary for a range of future applications.
 Along the way we developed a faster method of creating phantoms.

 Flow chart of the new phantom making procedure.
 (Credit: Griffin Whalen)